-The idea of a context diagram has appeared in various structured approaches in software developmentOpens in a new tab. over many years.
+The idea of a context diagram has appeared in various structured approaches in software development over many years.

 A context diagram is a good technique to explore and represent the business context which an existing system operates, or a target system will operate.
 It also provides a first step towards defining the scope of the target state system.

-The system itself is regarded as a black boxOpens in a new tab. – in software engineering terms a black box is a is a device, system, or object which can be viewed in terms of its inputs and outputs, without any knowledge of its internal workings.
+The system itself is regarded as a black box – in software engineering terms a black box is a is a device, system, or object which can be viewed in terms of its inputs and outputs, without any knowledge of its internal workings.
 Its implementation is opaque or “black.”
 The system should be treated as a ‘black box’, the internal details of which are not important at this level of abstraction.

 Table of Contents